IE 11 is not supported. For an optimal experience visit our site on another browser.

 What do spider bites look like?
 Experts share important warning signs

-Most spiders aren't a threat to humans, but two types can cause severe symptoms.
+Most spiders aren't a threat to humans, but a few types can cause severe symptoms.

 / Source: TODAY